suchowan/a_converter/doc/README.md

 'day', as a unit, is equivalent to plain angle of total circumference.

-The Harmonic System adopts 'day' as a unit of calendar time corresponding to one mean solar day, and uses the calendar time unit structure shown on the right figure.
+The Harmonic System adopts 'day' as a unit of calendar time corresponding to one mean solar day, and uses the calendar time unit structure shown on the above figure.

 5 Number counting
 =================
-The Universal Unit System recommends [the duodecimal myriad system](http://www.asahi-net.or.jp/~dd6t-sg/univunit-e/myriad.pdf).
-See Appendix C of [revised.pdf](http://www.asahi-net.or.jp/~dd6t-sg/univunit-e/revised.pdf).
+The Universal Unit System recommends [the duodecimal myriad system](https://github.com/suchowan/a_converter/blob/master/doc/myriad.pdf).
+See Appendix C of [revised.pdf](https://github.com/suchowan/a_converter/blob/master/doc/revised.pdf).

 Many of the constants introduced in [Wikipedia Talk:Planck_units](https://en.wikipedia.org/wiki/Talk:Planck_units/Archive_3#Other_possible_normalizations) often have orders 8*n*-1.
 Therefore, it is convenient to use the factor U(=10;<sup>8</sup>(12.<sup>8</sup>)) to make the units of the Universal Unit System into human scale.
 The factor U can be regarded as a conversion factor between atomic scale, human scale, and cosmic scale.
 Since power 8(=2<sup>3</sup>) is a power of 2, [the decimal myriad system](https://en.wikipedia.org/wiki/-yllion) has affinity for our system.
 So, we propose the duodecimal myriad system in replacing ten/hundred with dozen/gross.
 Larger numbers consist of uni(1),di(2),ter(3),tetra(4),penta(5),hexa(6),hepta(7), lli(0),on(+), and reciprocals are expressed by replacing on(+) with no(-).